 4. Assembly and shipping

-Once the frameset and all components arrive in the shop, it’s assembled, photographed and shipped to you.
-It is always preferred to deliver a complete bicycle with each detail tuned and adjusted for your fit.
-I always prefer to use BikeFlights and UPS for shipping since they provide professional tracking and insurance.
+Once the frameset and all components arrive in the shop, your bicycle is professionally assembled, photographed, and shipped to you.
+I prefer to use BikeFlights for shipping since they provide professional tracking and insurance.

 Pricing

 Fillet brazed framesets (frame and fork) start at $2500.
-This includes the most common braze ons such as water bottles and fender eyelets.
+This includes basic braze-ons and features.

 Custom fillet brazed and painted stems start at $290.

-Added details such as lug carving, polished stainless lugs and complex details will cost extra as you’d expect.
+Added touches such as lug carving, polished stainless lugs, and other complex details will increase the final cost.

-Parts would cost approximately what you’d pay at a shop and I have access to all major parts suppliers such as Campy, Sram and Shimano as well as many boutique brands like Paul Components, Chris King and White Industries.
-I prefer to source directly from vendors to make sure each part is considered for the bikes fit, performance and style.
+Parts cost approximately what you’d pay at a bike shop (MSRP) and I have access to all major parts suppliers (Campagnolo, Sram, and Shimano) as well as many boutique brands like Paul Components, Chris King, and White Industries.
+I prefer to source directly from vendors to make sure each part is considered with the fit and performance of your custom bicycle.

-I always strive to source parts that are made in the USA whenever possible and value companies who act with environmental awareness.
+I source parts that are made in the USA whenever possible, and value companies who act with environmental awareness.

 If you have interest in working together to create your dream bike, get in touch to secure your build spot.